 Your grinding wheel is going to be doing the work for you here for the most part so you need to prepare it for the task.
 Preparing the grinding wheel is a vital step so don’t skip it!
 In order for it to work properly, you need to be sure the grinding wheel is dressed.

 Dressing the grinding wheel helps to remove any debris that could cause imperfections or challenges while you are sharpening your wood lathe tools.
-One of the easiest ways to do this is to grab your diamond sharpening tools and rub it along the edges of the wheel.
+One of the easiest ways to do this is to grab your diamond sharpening tools and rub them along the edges of the wheel.
 This will remove debris as you go.

 This will get your wheel dressed and prepped and ready to go.
 We also recommend using an 80-grit wheel so you may need to change it if that is not what you have on your grinder.